9 Things You Must Do

 Here is a list of MUST-DOS to manage your finances after a divorce:

 - You should remove your spouse’s name from any financial accounts that belong to you only.
-This means if the court granted you any certain bank account as a result of the financial settlement, be sure your spouse no longer has access to it.
+For instance, if the court granted you any certain bank account as a part of the financial settlement, be sure your spouse no longer has access to it.
+Same with retirement accounts and any other accounts that now belong to you only.
+What about access to bank safe, for instance?
+This one is almost easy to forget since you likely don’t go there regularly.

 - Power of Attorney: during your marriage, had you given a power of attorney to your spouse to act on your behalf?
 If so, be sure to revoke it, unless you still trust your ex-spouse and wish for him or her to remain on the power of attorney.

 - Update your living trust or your will.
 No living trust?
-You should consider creating one, especially with minor children involved.
-This is how you can control how your money will be used for your children should you meet an early demise, or become incapacitated to the extent you become unable to manage your financial affairs.
+You should consider having one, especially with minor children involved.
+This is how you can control how your money will be spent for your children should you meet an early demise, or become incapacitated to the extent you become unable to manage your financial affairs.

 In a living trust, you can name a specific trustee to handle the finances of your children until they reach adulthood.